NEONScience/NEON-Data-Skills/tutorials/Other/GEE/gee-2023/1d_aop_gee_viz_functions.md

 - Write a function to add the weather quality layer to the map, and mask out cloudy data from an Reflectance Image Collection

 ## Requirements
- * A gmail (@gmail.com) account
  * An Earth Engine account.
-You can sign up for an Earth Engine account here: https://earthengine.google.com/new_signup/
+You can sign up for a non-commercial Earth Engine account here: https://code.earthengine.google.com/register
  * A basic understanding of the GEE code editor and the GEE JavaScript API.
 These are introduced in the tutorials:
     * <a href="https://www.neonscience.org/resources/learning-hub/tutorials/intro-aop-gee-tutorial" target="_blank">Intro to AOP Data in GEE</a>
     * <a href="https://www.neonscience.org/resources/learning-hub/tutorials/intro-aop-gee-sdr-tutorial" target="_blank">Introduction to AOP Hyperspectral Data in GEE</a>